970M/NODE.js-Learning-Area/README.md

 x An introduction to the npm package manager
 x Where does npm install the packages?
 x How to use or execute a package installed using npm
-The package.json guide
+x The package.json guide
-The package-lock.json file
+x The package-lock.json file
-Find the installed version of an npm package
+x Find the installed version of an npm package
-Install an older version of an npm package
+x Install an older version of an npm package
-Update all the Node.js dependencies to their latest version
+x Update all the Node.js dependencies to their latest version
-Semantic Versioning using npm
+x Semantic Versioning using npm
-Uninstalling npm packages
+x Uninstalling npm packages
-npm global or local packages
+x npm global or local packages
-npm dependencies and devDependencies
+x npm dependencies and devDependencies
-The npx Node.js Package Runner
+x The npx Node.js Package Runner
-The Node.js Event Loop
+x The Node.js Event Loop
-Understanding process.nextTick()
+x Understanding process.nextTick()
-Understanding setImmediate()
+x Understanding setImmediate()
-Discover JavaScript Timers
+x Discover JavaScript Timers
-JavaScript Asynchronous Programming and Callbacks
+x JavaScript Asynchronous Programming and Callbacks
-Understanding JavaScript Promises
+x Understanding JavaScript Promises
-Modern Asynchronous JavaScript with Async and Await
+x Modern Asynchronous JavaScript with Async and Await
-The Node.js Event emitter
+x The Node.js Event emitter
-Build an HTTP Server
+x Build an HTTP Server
-Making HTTP requests with Node.js
+x Making HTTP requests with Node.js
-Get HTTP request body data using Node.js
+x Get HTTP request body data using Node.js
-Working with file descriptors in Node.js
+x Working with file descriptors in Node.js
-Node.js file stats
+x Node.js file stats
-Node.js File Paths
+x Node.js File Paths
-Reading files with Node.js
+x Reading files with Node.js
-Writing files with Node.js
+x Writing files with Node.js
-Working with folders in Node.js
+x Working with folders in Node.js
-The Node.js fs module
+x The Node.js fs module
-The Node.js path module
+x The Node.js path module
-The Node.js os module
+x The Node.js os module
-The Node.js events module
+x The Node.js events module
-The Node.js http module
+x The Node.js http module
-Node.js Buffers
+x Node.js Buffers
-Node.js Streams
+x Node.js Streams
-Node.js, the difference between development and production
+x Node.js, the difference between development and production
-Error handling in Node.js
+x Error handling in Node.js
-How to log an object in Node.js
+x How to log an object in Node.js
-Node.js with TypeScript
+x Node.js with TypeScript
-Node.js with WebAssembly
+x Node.js with WebAssembly

 ### Notes

-**Run :**
+***Run :***

     node app.js